-This document summarizes the work done so far for the task T3.1 "Adaptive approaches" (WP3 "Self-configurable approaches for long-term analysis"), whose goal is to analyze alternatives to include contextual and quality information in the developed algorithms to adapt their operation to the changing environment/conditions.
+This document summarizes the work during the first and half year(s) of the project for the task T3.1 "Adaptive approaches" (WP3 "Self-configurable approaches for long-term analysis").

+whose goal is to analyse alternatives to include contextual and quality information in the developed algorithms to adapt their operation to the changing environment/conditions.
 Adaptation would be targeted at three different levels: model, algorithm configuration and processing strategy.